hatanoke/hpio/README.md

-How to transmit packets using hpio is described below.
+How to transmit packets using hpio is shown below.

 ```c
 int fd, ret;